 XVII.A.1.
 The competitor is encouraged to kick to the head area; however, the kick must be light contact with absolute control or the appropriate penalty shall be invoked.

 XVII.A.2.
 The competitor who executes a successful technique (light contact) will be awarded three or five points, whichever is applicable based on the type of kick.

 XVII.A.3.
-The competitor who executes a kick to the head or neck, which does not cause injury, but, in the judgment of the Referee, is deemed excessive, will receive a one-point penalty (gam-jeom).
+The competitor who executes a kick to the head or neck, which does not cause injury, but, in the judgment of the Referee, is deemed excessive, will receive a gam-jeom.

 XVII.A.4.
-The competitor who executes a kick to the head or neck, which results in a minor injury, shall receive a one-point penalty.
+The competitor who executes a kick to the head or neck, which results in a minor injury, shall receive a gam-jeom.
 A minor injury is defined as an abrasion or bleeding caused by excessive contact.
 The Referee, with or without consultation with the tournament physician, shall determine if the abrasion or bleeding is a minor injury and if the attack is a non-excessive one.

 XVII.A.5.
-The competitor who executes a kick to the head or neck, which results in the inability of the opponent to continue, due to the injury, shall be disqualified.
-The Referee, with or without consultation with the tournament physician and or Team Leader, shall determine if the attack is excessive contact, and disqualification.
+The competitor who executes a kick to the head or neck, which results in the inability of the opponent to continue, due to the injury, shall be disqualified, if the Referee, with or without consultation with the tournament physician and/or Technical Assistant (TA), determine the attack was excessive contact.